exercism/docs/anatomy/tracks/config-json.md

 ## Exercises

-The top-level `exercises` key is an object with two keys:
+The top-level `exercises` key is an object with three possible keys:

 - `concept`: this is an array listing the track's concept exercises
 - `practice`: this is an array listing the track's practice exercises
+- `foregone`: this is an array listing the slugs of exercises the track won't implement

 ### Concept exercises